ICC Men's Test Team of the Year

 The ICC Men's Test Team of the Year is an honour awarded each year by the International Cricket Council.
 It recognises the top cricket players from around the world in the Test format of the game.
 The team does not actually compete, but exists solely as an honorary entity.

-ICC World Test XI
+ICC Men's Test Team of Year

 Winners

-Players marked bold won the ICC Test Player of the Year in that respective year:
+Players marked bold won the ICC Men's Test Cricketer of the Year in that respective year:

 Superlatives

 Players marked bold are still active in Test matches and years marked bold indicate they won the ICC Test Player of the Year in that respective year: